DrDelin/Youtube-Downloader-Android/README.md

   1. Open the desired video or audio or playlist or site in which the video is present.
   2. Select share option (used to share the link)
   3. Select TERMUX from the share list
+  4. If you have external SD card -> type 'e' to store on it or else won't bother
-  4. Thats all!
+  5. Thats all!
 Your video / audio / playlist will download (Location: Internal storage of your device -> Termux-Downloader)
-  5. (For Youtube Download) Select Video / audio / best -> Select required resolution once, later it is set as default (can be changed if you type "y") -> skip next (unless if you want custom format) -> type "y" if you need subtitle(Subtitle only available if only youtube has..) -> Forget rest!...
+  6. (For Youtube Download) Select Video / audio / best -> Select required resolution once, later it is set as default (can be changed if you type "y") -> skip next (unless if you want custom format) -> type "y" if you need subtitle(Subtitle only available if only youtube has..) -> Forget rest!...
 My script will take care
-  6. (For Youtube Music / audio from youtube) Type your favourite audio codec (like mp3, m4a, aac, webm, flac...) for one time as default (can be changed later) -> Audio will be downloaded in your favourite codec
+  7. (For Youtube Music / audio from youtube) Type your favourite audio codec (like mp3, m4a, aac, webm, flac...) for one time as default (can be changed later) -> Audio will be downloaded in your favourite codec
-  7. Note: This script is completely automated, hence the program closes itself after downloading..
+  8. Note: This script is completely automated, hence the program closes itself after downloading..
 Hence, Share your link to Termux..
 Go get some coffee..!
 See your file will be in internal storage of the device

 ## Features: